Latest News

 New Entry Requirement for Ho Chi Minh City (2026 Update)

-With little prior notice, a new Vietnam pre-arrival declaration requirement has been introduced for all foreign travelers entering the country through Tan Son Nhat International Airport (SGN) in Ho Chi Minh City.
+With little prior notice, a new Vietnam pre-arrival declaration requirement was introduced on April 15th, 2026 for all foreign travelers entering the country through Tan Son Nhat International Airport (SGN) in Ho Chi Minh City.
 This measure is part of an ongoing effort to modernize immigration procedures and improve processing efficiency.
 All travelers (including holders of TRC’s, long-term visas, ABTC holders, etc.) should complete the arrival declaration if they are entering through Tan Son Nhat.

 It is expected that the requirement will be expanded to other international entry points across Vietnam including airports (Hanoi ,Danang, etc.) and land border crossings.
 Travelers with upcoming plans to enter Vietnam are advised to double-check current requirements for their point of entry prior to departure to avoid any unexpected delays upon arrival.